Wrongful dismissal in the United Kingdom: Definitions

-Wrongful dismissal does not terminate the contract - it is a repudiatory breach, i.e. one entitling the employee to consider himself no longer bound on the basis of the employer no longer considering itself bound.
-The employer's repudiatory breach (wrongful dismissal) forces the employee to accept it as he is prevented from earning from the employer and required to mitigate by working for someone else, thus terminating the contract.
-This does not follow contract law and is an invention by judges, disliked by others, designed to reflect the reality of employment, using the dual fictions that because the right to wages depends on the obligation to work, there is no right to wages if the employer tells the employee not to work (forgetting that the employer is not able to terminate the obligation to work other than in accordance with the contract) and that the employee has accepted the repudiation by not working for the employer even though he is willing and able.
-Otherwise the employee would be entitled to stay at home at the employer's request yet sue for unpaid wages as a debt.
+Wrongful dismissal does not terminate the contract of employment – it is a repudiatory breach, i.e. one entitling the employee to consider themselves no longer bound to employment on the basis of the employer no longer considering itself bound to employ the employee.
+The employer's repudiatory breach (wrongful dismissal) forces the employee to accept it, as they are prevented from earning from the employer and required to mitigate by working for someone else, thus terminating the contract.

+This does not follow contract law and is an invention by judges, disliked by others, designed to reflect the reality of employment, using the dual fictions that because the right to wages depends on the obligation to work, there is no right to wages if the employer tells the employee not to work (forgetting that the employer is not able to terminate the obligation to work other than in accordance with the contract), and that the employee has accepted the repudiation by not working for the employer even though they are willing and able.
+Otherwise, the employee would be entitled to stay at home at the employer's request, yet sue for unpaid wages as a debt.

-An employer is only entitled to dismiss an employee without notice:
+An employer is only entitled to dismiss an employee without notice under any of three circumstances: